*COVID-19 TRAVEL ALERT – I am writing and providing you information on Watkins Glen Gorge Trail. I am not encouraging you to travel there right now *

 It’s Classified as a Moderate Hike

-This Gorge Trail hike as listed as a moderate hike.
+This Gorge Trail hike is listed as a moderate hike.
 I found it to be quite easy as I’m in decent physical shape and I’m confident my four year old son and nine year old daughter could do this hike without issue.
 I would say that they have done more difficult treks with naked Barbies and Thomas the Tank Engine trains in their hands.

-It’s a moderate hike because of the amount of stone stairs that you are required to climb through the gorge – there’s a lot.
+It’s a moderate hike because of the number of stone stairs that you are required to climb through the gorge – there’s a lot.
 I didn’t count them, but they were the thorns of my friend Chris’s existence that day.
 The terrain isn’t exactly even either.
 If you are not wearing the right shoes, the trail could be slippery as there is water everywhere.

 Indian Trail is classified as an easy hike.